 What are the Penalties and Consequences for a Felony DWI/DUI in New Mexico?

-A fourth or subsequent DWI/DWI charge is considered a felony in the New Mexico.
+A fourth or subsequent DWI/DWI charge is considered a felony in the state of New Mexico.
 The charge depends on the number of prior valid convictions the prosecution is able to prove to the court.
 A felony DWI/DUI invokes significant mandatory incarceration time and felony probation requirements.
 A DWI FOURTH conviction is a fourth-degree felony, with a mandatory minimum six months imprisonment and a maximum sentence of 18 months imprisonment.
 NMSA 1978, Section 66-8-102G.
 A DWI FIFTH conviction is also a fourth-degree felony.
 However, it carries a mandatory one year of imprisonment with a maximum of two years imprisonment.
 NMSA 1978, Section 68-8-102H.
 A DWI SIXTH is a third-degree felony , with a mandatory eighteen months of imprisonment with a maximum of thirty months imprisonment.
 NMSA 1978, Section 68-8-102I.
 A DWI SEVENTH conviction is also a third-degree felony.
 However, it carries a mandatory minimum of two years with a maximum of three years imprisonment.
 NMSA 1978, Section 68-8-102J.
 A DWI EIGHTH or subsequent conviction is a second-degree felony, with a mandatory MINIMUM OF TEN YEARS incarceration and a maximum of twelve years.
 NMSA 1978, Section 66-8-102K.
 All felony DWI convictions require felony probation/parole monitoring and compliance with felony probationary requirements.

 Will I lose my Driver’s License if I am Charged with a DWI/DUI?

 If you refuse to take a breath test, or if your B.A.C. is above the legal limit, the arresting officer will confiscate your license upon arrest.
 The officer should also provide you with a Notice of Revocation.
 The Notice will be sent to the Motor Vehicle Division, which will automatically revoke your driver’s license 20 days after your arrest, whether or not you go to court, through the administrative “Implied Consent Act.”
-To prevent your license from being revoked, you MUST submit a REQUEST FOR ADMINISTRATIVE HEARING along with a money order for $25.00 within 10 days of your arrest to the ________________________.
+To prevent your license from being revoked, you MUST submit a REQUEST FOR ADMINISTRATIVE HEARING along with a money order for $25.00 within 10 days of your arrest to: